willkg/douglas/docs/renderers.rst

 Renderers
 =========

-Pyblosxom supports multiple renderers and comes with two by default: debug and blosxom.
+Douglas supports multiple renderers and comes with two by default: debug and blosxom.